torenware/test-github-kind/README.md

 ## Simple Test of Kind plugin for Github Actions

-Use of the kind github action to bring up a temporary Kind cluster plus a local repository.
+Use of the kind GitHub action to bring up a temporary Kind cluster plus a local registry.
 Based off test scripts used for Kind.

 <footer>